jasonb315/data-structures-and-algorithms-dn/DataStructures/AutologicalGraph/README.md

 # Adjacency Matrix

-This setup includes an adjacency matrix, in which each Vertex is passed a Kernel that recieves a Strand object to run, which is a Dictionary of actions and peramaters like so:

 ![whiteboard](https://github.com/jasonb315/data-structures-and-algorithms-dn/blob/master/assets/WB00.jpg)

+This setup includes an adjacency matrix, in which each Vertex is passed a Kernel that recieves a Strand object to run, which is a Dictionary of actions and peramaters.

 ```
 public void Flower()